 A more shallow triangle has a wider angle at the tip.
-This shawl-shape requires a different method of increasing or decreasing (depending where you start the shawl) and a lot less depth is created with a comparable wingspan.
+This shawl shape requires a different method of increasing or decreasing (depending on where you start the shawl) and a lot less depth is created with a comparable wingspan.

-So, I knew that I wanted to create a triangular shawl with a shallow depth… I also wanted to keep the stitches rather simple and just play with texture a little bit.
+So, I knew that I wanted to create a triangular shawl with a shallow depth… I also wanted to keep the stitches rather simple and just play with texture.
 And I wanted to incorporate stripes in some kind of way.

 Basically, there are three ways to knit a triangular shawl: top-down, bottom-up or sideways.
 I had in mind how I wanted my finished shawl to look and that meant that I had to knit it sideways.
 There is a major advantage to this method: the rows don’t get extremely long!

 Before I started to make the three-coloured, full version of the Fast Forward Shawl, I decided to make a smaller baby version to test my idea for the construction of this shawl.
 I picked the ugliest colour from the big box of yarn balls and experimented with my ideas.
 I wanted to insert a picture of the part of the process, but I couldn’t find any… the colour must have been that ugly!
 The baby shawl also doesn’t exist anymore: I frogged it and caked the yarn again.

 The Fast Forward Shawl